mikeymakesit/DownloadMyThings/README.md

 ```

 ## Notes

+Unpublished Things are not downloaded.
+You can munge the code to use an OAuth Access Token and authorize your account to the App and then download your unpublished Things if you want.

 When you see "~>" it means the object/photo already exists on your system and was not downloaded again.
 Example of files already downloaded: